hkellaway/HNKGooglePlacesAutocomplete/README.md

 * `filter` - an `HNKGooglePlacesTypeAutocompleteFilter` value that restricts results to specific [Place Types](https://developers.google.com/places/webservice/autocomplete#place_types)
 * `language` - the language in which results should be expressed; must be one of [Google's supported domain languages](https://developers.google.com/maps/faq#languagesupport)
 * `latitude` & `longitude` - the location to which results should be biased
-* `offset` - how many characters the user should type before a request is made
+* `offset` - how many characters are used in the request
 * `searchRadius` - the distance in meters within which to bias results

 ##### `fetchPlacesForSearchQuery:configurationBlock:completion:`